More virulent COVID strain, insufficient infra have led to more deaths in Delhi: Experts | Health

 More virulent COVID strain, insufficient infra have led to more deaths in Delhi: Experts

-A more virulent strain of coronavirus, insufficient infrastructure to handle critical cases and hoarding of essential drugs has led to more deaths in Delhi, experts said on Tuesday.
+A more virulent strain of coronavirus, insufficient infrastructure to handle critical cases and hoarding of essential drugs have led to more deaths in Delhi, experts said on Tuesday, a day after the city registered a record 448 deaths.

 They also said the number of deaths could be more as many patients die outside hospitals waiting for a bed.